-Video Impact – Reflections of a postdoc, Part 2
+Video Impact – Reflections of a Postdoctoral Researcher (Part 2)

 Since taking part in the Video Impact training workshops offered by C-DICE, I have put together several videos on my smartphone to showcase my research.
 As mentioned in Part 1, the course was expertly led by Rob Glass who encouraged us to make videos during and after the workshop.
 My instructional videos allowed me to meet the criteria for the Bootcamp Micro-credential.
 Producing these videos after the training was relatively simple.
 Thanks to the logical steps involved in using the instrumentation for my research, it was clear to me what sequence needed to be filmed and my recent completion of the course meant that each of the techniques demonstrated during the workshops was still at the tip of my fingers, making editing simple.

 Feeling happy with my progress, I went along to the C-DICE drop-in surgery a few weeks after the course finished.
 I was excited to share progress with others on the course.
 While we were speaking, I realised I found it much harder to imagine how to come up with a short video to describe the ‘story’ of my research.
 I was used to discussing my research in academic presentations, but these are much longer and not aimed at general audience like a short video to be shared on social media.